watermint/toolbox/docs/commands/dropbox-team-teamfolder-permdelete.md

 # dropbox team teamfolder permdelete

-Permanently delete team folder (Irreversible operation)
+Permanently delete an archived team folder and all its contents, irreversibly freeing storage (Irreversible operation)

+Irreversibly deletes a team folder and all contained files.
+Use only with proper authorization and after confirming no critical data remains.
+Essential for compliance with data retention policies or removing sensitive content.
+This action cannot be undone.

 # Security